osaario/react-declarative-state/README.md

 ### Async TodoMVC

 Implementation of the legendary TodoMVC (this does not look as good), but instead of synchronous, against a REST API (Mocked in the example).
+Of course written in a one function app like a boss 😜.

 ```JSX
 import React, { Fragment } from "react"